Ewicks/Ivory-e-commerce/README.md

 - As a Site User I want to be able to register for a newsletter. [#11](https://github.com/Ewicks/Ivory/issues/11)

-- As a Site User, I can learn view the product up close, so that I can make an informed decision to purchase. [#13](https://github.com/Ewicks/Ivory/issues/13)
+- As a Site User, I can view the product up close, so that I can make an informed decision to purchase. [#13](https://github.com/Ewicks/Ivory/issues/13)

 - As a Site User, I can search for products by entering descriptive words, so that I can find what I want quickly. [#12](https://github.com/Ewicks/Ivory/issues/12)